 Myth & Legend

-In the chancel of St. Mary’s Collegiate Church in The Raleigh Quarter rests a wooden chest – quite scarred with deep scratches.
-But this is no ordinary wooden chest – it is from this chest that a bereft Oliver Cromwell gave his very emotional eulogy at the funeral of his trusted Lieutenant-General Michael Jones, weeping openly.
+In the chancel of St. Mary’s Collegiate Church in The Raleigh Quarter rests a wooden coffer– quite scarred with deep scratches.
+But this is no ordinary wooden chest – it is from this very chest that a bereft Oliver Cromwell gave his hugely emotional eulogy at the funeral of his trusted Lieutenant-General Michael Jones, weeping openly.
 The scratches are the marks left by the spurs of Cromwell’s boots.